Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Authentication.md

 type: tab
 -->

-The `deviceFingerprint` is obtained from the [Device capture}(?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Device-Capture.md) request.
+The `deviceFingerprint` is obtained from the [device capture](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Device-Capture.md) request.

 The below table identifies the parameters in the `dataStatic` object.